balaclark/validity-validate-if-property-in/README.md

 # validity-validate-if-property-equals

-Validate the current property if another property is equal to a particular value.
+Validate the current property if another property value is one of a list of values.

-E.g you have a URL property of a schema, which is not a required field.
-You only want to apply validation to that field if another field has a value equal to a certain value

 ## Installation

 ```
-npm install validity-validate-if-property-equals --save
+npm install validity-validate-if-property-in-array --save
 ```

 ## Usage